menu

 Reverse Engineering Flutter Apps: What You Need To Know?

-Reverse engineering is one of the most notorious methods using which hackers exploit an application or software.
+Reverse engineering is one of the most notorious methods hackers use to exploit an application or software.
 If you're in the mobile app development industry and use Flutter for app development, you'd know the threat reverse engineering poses to apps.

 What is Flutter?